 - 6. And on the fifteenth day of the same month is the feast of unleavened bread unto the Lord: seven days ye must eat unleavened bread. - 7.
-In the first day ye shall have an holy convocation: ye shall do no servile work therein.

-8. But ye shall offer an offering made by fire unto the Lord seven days: in the seventh day is an holy convocation: ye shall do no servile work therein.
+In the first day ye shall have an holy convocation: ye shall do no servile work therein. - 8.
+But ye shall offer an offering made by fire unto the Lord seven days: in the seventh day is an holy convocation: ye shall do no servile work therein.

-In Exodus, we are told to eat unleavened bread for seven days, the unleavened bread of sincerity and truth.
+In Exodus, we are told to eat unleavened bread for seven days, and from Paul's writings we know this is the unleavened bread of sincerity and truth.
 We are not to eat leavened bread, nor are we to allow hypocrisy to be part of our life.
 No leaven is to be found in our homes during the feast, nor are we to eat anything that is leavened.
 Exodus twelve verse fifteen.